Don Quixote Had It Wrong

 The windmill was left abandoned until two years ago when some fellow from out of town appeared and got his hands on both the land and the windmill itself.
 Whoever he was, or had been, he pulled out the resources to finish the windmill.
 And, while the original owners’ plan was to simply build it and have it as a local landmark, the new owner made it functional.
 The windmill produced food for the town, and a healthy income for the new owner, who charged a modicum sum to visit the tourist attraction.
 I hear the man doesn’t have to work anymore.

-In the end the windmill turned into a ten storeys of sky blue wood and metal.
+In the end, the windmill turned into ten storeys of sky blue wood and metal.
 It had three blades as wide as a car was long that almost never ceased to move.
 The main door was at the back since the blades were constantly moving and they reached close enough to the ground to be a danger to anyone taller than a goat.

 So I looked up at the windmill blade… and I almost slipped down the hill.
 I looked again, thinking I had a speck of dust in my eye, but I didn’t.
 My eyes showed me something I couldn’t quite believe.

 I heard Roger huff and then chuckle next to me.
 Whatever my expression was, it was laughable and ridiculous – mouth slightly agape; one eye wide open, the other twitching; fingers on my right hand moving crazily.
 I was utterly flabbergasted.